aleph-im/aleph-sdk-ts/examples/toolshed/readme.md

 ## Setup

 ```
-You must have install all the dependencies from the typescript sdk at the root of the project before
+You must install all the dependencies from the typescript sdk at the root of the project before running it

 # install dependencies
 npm install

 # Launches the app in your default browser
 npm run dev